Celebrating Wild Gratitude's 10th Anniversary!

 I Grew Up Studying Energy Medicine

-I had the great serendipity of being mentored by a group of wise women, including my mom, that taught me about energy anatomy, spirituality free from religion, healing with light, symbolic sight, and spirit animals in the early days of what is now the current day alternative healing movement.
-I had my first past life regression at 12 or 13 and my first energy treatment around the same age.
+As a child, I had the great serendipity of being mentored by a group of wise women, including my mom.
+They taught me about energy anatomy, spirituality free from religion, healing with light, symbolic sight, and spirit animals in the early days of what is now the current day alternative healing movement.
+I received my first past life regression at 12 or 13 and my first energy treatment around the same age.
 Heal Yourself by Louise Hay was my initial go-to guide in therapeutic healing.

-I live on a 38-acre small mountain farm outside of Pagosa Springs, CO (southwest Colorado) with my husband, two cats, dog, chickens, and two mustang mares.
-Every day, rain or shine, I am out feeding my horses and mucking the corral.
-We have a year round food garden and we heat our house all winter with two wood burning stoves.
-I grow and harvest wild herbal medicines.
-All of our eggs come from our chickens.
-I buck hay bales and chop wood.
+I live on a 38-acre small mountain farm outside of Pagosa Springs, CO (southwest Colorado) with my husband, son, cat, dog, chickens, and two horses.
+We have a year round food garden, harvest our own eggs and honey, and heat our house with a wood burning stove.
+We use solar-power for all of our energy.
 And, I have all the amenities I need to I run my internet-based, global business out of my home.
-By having my feet planted on the earth and by being connected to many different walks of life around the world, I am able honor the earth in a beautiful way.
+Rooting in the stewardship of a small farm and connecting virtually to many different walks of life around the world helps me honor the earth in a beautiful way.